 Remember to put your best foot forward at events and have your contact information easily accessible.
 By making use of these tips and tools, you will be able to create valuable connections and increase your chances of securing your dream job in Portugal.

-Tips for compiling your CV for Portugal and other European countries
+Tips for compiling your CV/resume for Portugal and other European countries

 Tips for the interview process in Portugal